ruimmpires/P4INT_Mininet/README.md

 * [table for s4](tables/s4-commands.txt)
 * [table for s5](tables/s5-commands.txt)
 ### INT source
 The INT source switch must identify the flows via its watchlist.
 When there is a match, the switch adds the INT header and its INT data accordingly.
 In this lab, the source switches are s1 and s5.
-The code below is the configuration of switch s1, which defines the switch ID, the INT domain and the matchlist.
+The code below is the configuration of switch s1, which defines the switch ID, the INT domain and the watchlist.
 ```
 //set up ipv4_lpm table
 table_add l3_forward.ipv4_lpm ipv4_forward 10.0.1.1/32 => 00:00:0a:00:01:01 1